kartikeybihani/Financify/Finny_Flow_Analysis_Report.md

 ## 📝 Conclusion (UPDATED)

-The Finny system has been significantly optimized and now demonstrates a sophisticated approach to financial AI assistance with enhanced performance, comprehensive data integration, and excellent user experience.
-The major performance bottlenecks have been resolved through parallel processing, smart caching, and real-time progress indicators.
+The Finny system demonstrates a sophisticated technical foundation with excellent performance optimizations, but faces critical gaps in user experience and scope control that must be addressed for a compelling AI advisor.

 **✅ Completed Optimizations:**
 1. ✅ **Performance**: Parallel data fetching reduces response time by 50-70%